stephaneVercouillieBMID/slate/source/index.html.md

     jT_cMnNIznW9E7CDyWXTsO70xnB4SkG6pXfLSjLLlxmPGiyon_-Te111V8uE83Il
     zCYIb_NMXvtTIVc1jpspnTSD7xMbpL-2QgwUsAlMGzw
 ```

+The following validations should be done when using the `request` parameter:

 <ol>
   <li>The values for the `response_type` and `client_id` parameters MUST be filled in the Authentication Request, since they are REQUIRED in the OpenID Connect Core specifications.
 The values for these parameters MUST match those in the Request Object, if present.</li>